 Before his time at Talisman Global Asset Management, Edwards also held positions as a fund manager with Merrill Lynch Investment Management and served as the head of finance for the property department of the BT Group Plc.

-Under the leadership of Graham Edwards, Telereal Trillium has focused on developing guiding business principles that have served to drive the success of the company.
+Under the leadership of Graham Edwards, and with the help of his dedicated team, Telereal Trillium has focused on developing guiding business principles that have served to drive the success of the company.
 A core tenant of these principles is the acknowledgment that while real estate can be a complex business, Telereal Trillium can best serve its customers by removing the complexities of the industry and delivering straightforward solutions.

 As enumerated in their core business principles, and in the pursuit of delivering the best possible outcomes to their customers, Telereal Trillium relies on a number of guiding policies garnered through years of experience.

-The company has a clear philosophy of creating an environment where talented people can fulfill their potential and prosper and in the use of commercial acumen and intellectual rigor to chart a successful course through the myriad of challenges created by property development and investment.
+The company also has a clear philosophy of creating an environment where talented people can fulfill their potential and prosper and can use their intellectual rigor to chart a successful course through the myriad of challenges created by property development and investment.
 Seeing the growth and stability that Graham Edwards has been able to deliver in his role as CEO, it is clear to see how these principals are truly representative of how Telereal Trillium approaches all of its dealings.

 Telereal Trillium’s Recognition

-Perhaps some of the clearest indicators of the success Graham Edwards has been able to achieve are the clients that Telereal Trillium has brought on board during his tenure as CEO (News.Cision).
+Perhaps some of the clearest indicators of the success that Graham Edwards and his team have been able to achieve are the clients that Telereal Trillium has brought on board during his tenure as CEO.
 Telereal Trillium currently services a variety of clients from many industries with notable names.
-A few such notable mentions include Virgin Media, Royal Mail, Barclays, BT, The Birmingham City Council, and The Department for Work and Pensions.
+A few such notable mentions include Virgin Media, Royal Mail, Barclays, BT, the Birmingham City Council, and the Department for Work and Pensions.
 These companies, as well as others, put their faith in Telereal Trillium in part due to its enduring reputation for excellence.

-Another indication of this reputation can be found in the litany of awards with which Telereal Trillium has been presented under Edwards’ stewardship.
+Another indication of Graham Edwards and Telereal Trillium’s reputation and approach to business can be found in the litany of awards with which the company has been presented under Edwards’ stewardship.
 In 2006, the company was presented with the Investors in People award.
-In 2009 they were selected for The Norwood Property Lunch Property Deal of the Year award.
-In 2016 Telereal Trillium was singled out as Tomorrow’s People Awards ‘Corporate Supporter of the Year’.
+In 2009, they were selected for The Norwood Property Lunch Property Deal of the Year award.
+In 2016 Telereal Trillium was singled out as Tomorrow’s People Awards ‘Corporate Supporter of the Year.’
 2016 was also the year the company was recognized on The Sunday Times Top Track List of 100 Biggest Privately-Owned Companies.
 While the number of awards presented to Telereal Trillium goes on for quite some length, even this snapshot of the company’s recognition speaks to the quality of its work year after year.

 It is that continued commitment to quality and hard work that may well end up as Graham Edwards’ most enduring legacy at Telereal Trillium.
 Since 2001, his efforts as the company’s CEO have brought many years of success that have relied on not only his expertise but a company-wide ethos of diligence and a focus on stable growth.
+Throughout it all, Edwards has continued to shift attention to the team members who help make that success possible.
+This approach to leadership has not only brought Edwards a reputation as an inspired leader but has helped shape Telereal Trillium into the massive success it has become.
 With Telereal Trillium and Graham Edwards continuing to make waves in the world of property investment, we can expect to continue to hear of their successes for years to come.